jesselansdown/jesselansdown.github.io/index.md

 I earned my doctorate jointly from [The University of Western Australia](http://www.uwa.edu.au/) and the [RWTH Aachen University](http://www.rwth-aachen.de/).
 I was then a postdoc in the [Centre for the Mathematics of Symmetry and Computation](http://www.cmsc.uwa.edu.au/) at the University of Western Australia, and then a lecturer and postdoc in the [School of Mathematics and Statistics](https://www.canterbury.ac.nz/engineering/schools/mathematics-statistics/) at the [University of Canterbury](https://www.canterbury.ac.nz/).

-My [Erdo&#779;s number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is [3](https://mathscinet.ams.org/mathscinet/freetools/collab-dist?source=1254184&target=189017).
 For a bit of fun, you can see my mathematical ["genealogy"](https://www.mathgenealogy.org/id.php?id=272900) below.
 Click to zoom.

 [![Genealogy](/assets/Jesse_Lansdown_Mathematical_Genealogy.png)](/assets/Jesse_Lansdown_Mathematical_Genealogy.png)